Illinois Authors

 Connection to Illinois: Black was raised in Chicago and called it home for the rest of his life.

-Biography: Timuel D. Black was a educator, writer, lecturer, decorated military veteran, archivist and the city's unofficial chief historian who chronicled Black life.
+Biography: Timuel D. Black was an educator, writer, lecturer, decorated military veteran, archivist and the city's unofficial chief historian who chronicled Black life.
 He was the foremost authority on the Great Migration and a nationally respected political activist and community leader.
-Black received numerous honors and awards, including the ACLU’s Civil Libertarian of the Year and the City of Chicago’s inaugural Champion of Freedom medal.
+Black received numerous honors and awards, including the ACLU's Civil Libertarian of the Year and the City of Chicago's inaugural Champion of Freedom medal.

 Awards:

-• -- Courageous Voices Award, Jewish Council on Urban Affairs, 2006
+• Bridges of Memory Volume 2 Courageous Voices Award, Jewish Council on Urban Affairs, 2006

 Primary Literary Genre(s): History; Non-Fiction